nozense/StupidHarpTab/README.md

 # StupidHarpTab

-Just a stupid Harmonica tab parser
+Just a stupid (i.e not sane, beautiful or efficient) parser for simple tab files using a sligthly alterd tab format.

 ## Purpose

-To add easily understandable characters to indicate note length in tabs, without making the raw tabs hard to follow, and to draw these out using simple php and css.
+To be able to add note length to tabs without making them harder to read, but be able to draw these out with easily understandable characters.
+Parsed with php and css to make it easy, lightweight and customizable.

 ## Tab syntax